NaveenReddyBogala/SQL/README.md

-# SQL
+# SQL # HTML
-Some examples of sql
+Some examples of sql,html